N. R. Narayana Murthy

 Nagavara Ramarao Narayana Murthy (born 20 August 1946) is an Indian billionaire businessman.
-He is the founder of Infosys, and was the chairman, chief executive officer (CEO), president, and chief mentor of the company before retiring and becoming chairman emeritus.
+He is the founder of Infosys, and was the chairman, chief executive officer (CEO), president and chief mentor of the company before retiring and becoming chairman emeritus.
 As of January 2025, his net worth was estimated at US$5.0 billion, according to Forbes.

-Murthy was born and raised in Shidlaghatta, Karnataka.
+Murthy was born and raised in Sidlaghatta, Karnataka.
 He first worked at the Indian Institute of Management Ahmedabad, as chief systems programmer, and Patni Computer Systems in Pune, Maharashtra.
 He founded Infosys in 1981 and was the CEO from 1981 to 2002, as well as the chairman from 2002 to 2011.
 In 2011, he stepped down from the board and became the chairman emeritus.
 In June 2013, Murthy was appointed as the executive chairman for a period of five years.

 Murthy has been listed among the 12 greatest entrepreneurs of our time by Fortune magazine.
 He has been described as the "father of the Indian IT sector" by Time magazine and CNBC for his contribution to outsourcing in India.
 In 2005, he co-chaired the World Economic Forum in Davos, Switzerland.
 Murthy has been honoured with the Padma Vibhushan and Padma Shri awards.

-Murthy is the father-in-law of Rishi Sunak, who was Prime Minister of the United Kingdom from 2022 to 2024.
+Murthy is the father-in-law of Rishi Sunak, former Prime Minister of the United Kingdom from 2022 to 2024.